main-branch/chezroot/README.md

    Specifies the profile to use.
 This overrides the `$CHEZROOT_PROFILE` environment variable if it is also set.

-   See the "Using Profiles" section for details.
+   See the "Profiles" section for details.

 - `--config` and `--config-format` are not supported